Health Care Guide Information

 Have an appointment with a doctor when unusual symptoms continuously bother you.

-Cancer is caused due to changes in a cell at the genetic level.
+Cancer is caused dbychanges in a cell at the genetic level.
 Furthermore, no well-known risk factor is identified, but some suspected factors that could cause the disease are as follows.

 Excessive Smoking

 Smoking is considered dangerous.
 It consists of many harmful chemicals.
 These chemicals have a high tendency to alter cell physiology and damage tissues.
-This can lead to its development.
+This can lead to cell injury and the development of malignancy.

 Family History